Copy-view behavior and mutability

 4. The out= keyword present in some strided array libraries (e.g. sin(x, out=y))

-Both inplace operators and item/slice assignment can be mapped onto equivalent functional expressions (e.g. x[idx] = val maps to x.at[idx].set(val)), and given that both inplace operators and item/slice assignment are very widely used in both library and end user code, this standard chooses to include them.
+Both in-place operators and item/slice assignment can be mapped onto equivalent functional expressions (e.g. x[idx] = val maps to x.at[idx].set(val)), and, given that both in-place operators and item/slice assignment are very widely used in both library and end user code, this standard chooses to include them.

-The situation with out= is slightly different - it’s less heavily used, and easier to avoid.
-It’s also not an optimal API, because it mixes an “efficiency of implementation” consideration (“you’re allowed to do this inplace”) with the semantics of a function (“the output _must_ be placed into this array).
-There are libraries that do some form of tracing or abstract interpretation over a language that does not support mutation (to make analysis easier); in those cases implementing out= with correct handling of views may even be impossible to do.
-There’s alternatives, for example the donated arguments in JAX or working buffers in LAPACK, that allow the user to express “you _may_ overwrite this data, do whatever is fastest”.
-Given that those alternatives aren’t widely used in array libraries today, this API standard chooses to (a) leave out out=, and (b) not specify another method of reusing arrays that are no longer needed as buffers.
+The situation with out= is slightly different—it’s less heavily used, and easier to avoid.
+It’s also not an optimal API because it mixes an “efficiency of implementation” consideration (“you’re allowed to do this in-place”) with the semantics of a function (“the output _must_ be placed into this array”).
+There are libraries that do some form of tracing or abstract interpretation over a vocabulary that does not support mutation (to make analysis easier).
+In those cases implementing out= with correct handling of views may even be impossible to do.